top of page

 Distributor Case Study

 Our client, an industrial distributor, recently purchased two regional competitors and needed to merge the product catalogs.
 The project began with a full inventory and summary analysis of existing product data repositories.
-Data sets were integrated into a new master taxonomy, including a two-tier data model for Products and SKUs.
+Data sets were integrated into a new master taxonomy, including a variable product data model for Products and SKUs.

 Information Architecture Design using SkuDB

-• Multi-hierarchy design for maximum Ecommerce flexibility
+• Multi-hierarchy design for maximum e-commerce flexibility

 • Taxonomy mappings to allow for efficient on-boarding and classification alignment

-• Enhanced PIM attribute metadata designed to enable left, navigation, search indexing, data governance, and other business requirements
+• Enhanced PIM attribute metadata designed to enable left navigation, search indexing, data governance, and other business requirements

-• Revised unit of measure attributes to clarify e-commerce package and order quantities
+• Revised unit-of-measure attributes to clarify e-commerce package and order quantities

 • Search thesaurus and search redirects to improve keyword-level search relevancy